0awful/literate-dodge-the-creeps-rust/README.md

 # Contributing

 You are welcome to open PRs.
 The CI tools will do a lot of the stuff behind the scenes.
 You won't need to build locally.
 If you update the `.md` files it will just work.
 The build check will let you know if you've failed a build.
 Check rustfmt and make it as happy as you can, don't worry about whitespace errors.
 Then tag @0awful and I'll review it for you.

+# Attribution

+This project would not be possible without the help of the friendly people in the gdext discord.
+Particularly the participants in the 'help-gdext' channel.

+It also cannot be stated enough how much this depends on the existing work done in the gdext repository.
+This is my annotations of existing source code in the gdext example.
+Which I worked to understand and explain as best I can.